hluk/CopyQ/docs/scripting-api.rst

        var shortcut = data(mimeShortcut)
        popup("Shortcut Pressed", shortcut)

-.. js:data:: mimeColor (application/x-copyq-color)
+.. js:data:: mimeColor

    Item color (same as the one used by themes).
+Value: 'application/x-copyq-color'.

    Examples::